c-neto/carlosneto.dev/about.md

 # About Me

-I’m Carlos Neto, a DevOps Engineer focused in Observability, Integration Programming Technical Writing and Cloud Solutions.
+I'm Carlos Neto, a DevOps Engineer with a strong focus on Observability, Integration, Programming, Technical Writing, and Cloud Solutions.

-My main skills are AWS, Python Programming, and ELK + OpenSearch cluster management.
+My primary expertise lies in AWS, Python Programming, and the management of ELK + OpenSearch clusters.

 Check my professional experiences: